 Do you have a gerbil that seems depressed?
-Depression is not only common among people these days but also can apply to animals/pets, including gerbils.
+Depression is not only common among people these days, it can also apply to animals/pets, including gerbils.

-Let me first state that having a depressed gerbil does NOT make you a bad owner, and there are easy fixes for your gerbil's depression.
+Let me first state that having a depressed gerbil does not make you a bad owner.
+There are easy fixes for your gerbil's depression.
 If you suspect your gerbil is depressed but are unsure, I will also list some warning signs of depression in a gerbil.

 Is My Gerbil Depressed?
 I Can't Tell

 If you are unsure if your gerbil is depressed, then this part is for you.
-Gerbils are overall social animals, and they love to be out and about, running around.
+Gerbils are overall social animals, and they love to be out and about and running around.
 Oftentimes, once they're tamed, they love to handled by people.

-However, just because your gerbil doesn't run around their cage, love people, love being held and other activities like that doesn't mean that your gerbil is depressed.
+However, just because your gerbil doesn't run around their cage, love people, love being held, and enjoy activities like that doesn't mean that your gerbil is depressed.
 It could mean that the cage is in the wrong place or that your gerbil is not yet tamed or used to you.

 Here are some signs that your gerbil may be depressed or verging on depression: